 - Reduced quality of sleep

 - Making excuses to acquire more Adderall or obtaining it illegally

 Early signs of Adderall abuse may not be all that obvious.
 If your loved one has a prescription for Adderall, you may notice that it is running out too early or being misplaced just about every month.
 When that happens, it’s pretty clear they are not using the medication as prescribed.
 They might seek prescriptions from more than one doctor, and you may notice visits to multiple pharmacies.

 Signs of Long-Term Adderall Abuse

-If someone you love has been abusing Adderall, it isn’t likely that he or she can simply quit.
-The longer the abuse has been going on, the more likely that the person has become physically dependent on the substance.
-Trying to give up using high doses of Adderall may lead to sleeping a lot, inability to concentrate and feelings of depression.
-If the person has been abusing other substances along with Adderall, he or she may need to go through medically supervised detox.
-Discontinuing the use of Adderall when it’s been used regularly over a period of time may require the help of medical professionals.
-A doctor can determine whether your loved one is physically or psychologically addicted to Adderall and the best approach to treatment.
+If someone you love has been abusing Adderall, it isn’t likely that they can quit.
+The longer the abuse has been going on, the more likely the person becomes physically dependent on the substance.
+If the person has been abusing other substances along with Adderall, they may need to go through medically supervised detox.
+Discontinuing the use of Adderall when it’s been used regularly over time may require medical professionals’ help.
+Contact Promises today at 844.875.5609 to learn more.